ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 ####  Project Status: [Active]

+## Background knowledge

+No single clinical test can be used to identify Alzheimer’s disease.
+A comprehensive evaluation includes a complete health history, physical examination, neurological and mental status assessments, analysis of blood, and possibly magnetic or nuclear imaging exams.
+While this type of evaluation may provide an accurate diagnosis of probable Alzheimer’s disease, absolute confirmation requires examination of brain tissue at autopsy.

 ## General study goal:

 + Predict future ourcome measurements of subjects at-risk of ad enrolled in the ADNI study